[Analysis] May on mission impossible in Brussels

 May however told her colleagues that her speech "has taken us forward."

-"Both sides were agreed that subsequent rounds have been conducted in a new spirit," she insisted
+"Both sides were agreed that subsequent rounds [since the Florence speech] have been conducted in a new spirit," she insisted.

 She added that "there is increasingly a sense that we must work together to get to an outcome we can stand behind and defend to our people."